Circle of Friends – Interview with Marco Minicucci

 In 2019, Milan welcomed 417,000 Chinese tourists, our benchmark level.
 For 2024, estimates surpass pre-pandemic levels, marking a full recovery in arrivals.

-In the leisure segment, Milan attracts Chinese visitors mainly for the luxury experiences it offers, making it the preferred destination for 44% of tourists, across all age groups.
+In the leisure segment, Milan attracts Chinese visitors mainly for its luxury experiences, making it the preferred destination for 44% of tourists, across all age groups.
 Moreover, more than half of Chinese tourists (52%) in Milan are under 42, a growing segment compared to 2019.

 A crucial role has been played by SEA Milan Airports, the company managing Malpensa and Linate airports, which accelerated the resumption of direct flights with China.